A little Demand Forecasting Mistake that Cost a Retailer >$250,000

 Big Mistake: Promotional Lost Sales are not included in Your Demand Forecasting Calculation

-Using Lost Sales raises your Profits
+Using Lost Sales raises your Profit

 Copyright © Data Profits, Inc. 2013 All Rights Reserved.